automagica/automagica/docs/source/developers.md

 # Developers/contributors

 This document contains information and serves as a reference for the Automagica core development team.
-It contains

 ## Build installers

 ### Windows One-Click Installer
 From Windows 10 (VM), change current working directory to `/installers/windows` and run `build`.
 After the build process finishes, an executable can be found in the `/installers/windows/build/nsis` directory.

-## Release on Python Package Index (PyPI)
+### Release on Python Package Index (PyPI)
 Release on PyPi by running following commands from the main repository directory and providing PyPi credentials:
 ```bash
 pip install twine